-The Group has certain exposure to foreign currency risk as most of its business transactions, assets and liabilities are principally denominated in HK\$, United States dollars ("US\$") and Renminbi ("RMB").
+The Group has certain exposure to foreign currency risk as most of its business transactions, assets and liabilities are principally denominated in HK\$, US\$ and Renminbi ("RMB").

 The Group currently does not have a foreign currency hedging policy in respect of other foreign currency transactions, assets and liabilities.